rnacentre/SCCAF-D/README.md

 **The concrete parameters include a list of 11 parameters**:

-1: **bulk name**: The bulk dataset used to conduct deconvolution.
+1: **Bulk name**: The bulk dataset used to conduct deconvolution.

-2: **reference dataset name**: The single-cell dataset used to conduct deconvolution.
+2: **Reference dataset name**: The single-cell dataset used to conduct deconvolution.

 3: **Transformation**: none (defalt), log, sqrt, vst.
 The choice whether to transform the dataset both bulk and single-cell dataset.

-4: **deconvolution type**: bulk, sc.
+4: **Deconvolution type**: bulk, sc.
 The different deconvolution types.
 We divide the methods into bulk and sc methods refer to the reference source, like bulk methods includes the CIBERSORT, FARDEEP (reference is either a signature of sorted cell types or a marker gene list), or the sc methods includes MuSiC, DWLS using the single-cell dataset.